sushat4692/gitlab2github/README.md

 $ npm run start -- list
 ```

-If you want to change the repository name and url slut, you can change the above csv's `Name` and `ID` columns.
+If you want to change the repository name, you can change the above csv's `Name` column.

 ### 3. Transfer GitLab to GitHub